One of my gift-giving ‘strategies‘ is to consider a few characteristics of the person I am trying to buy a present for.

 MORE GREAT GIFTS FOR STATIONERY LOVERS

-The Tombow Lettering set is a great gift for anybody who wants to get into lettering.
+The Tombow Lettering set is an excellent gift for anybody who wants to get into the lettering.
 It’s perfect for beginners.

 The drawing pen (and eraser) are great for the initial sketching.

 And you’ll appreciate the dual brushes that allow you to draw big and bold letters.
-The colorless blender is great to create beautiful effects and subtly combine multiple colors.
+The colorless blender is excellent for creating beautiful effects and subtly combining multiple colors.